HISPlayer/Unity_Video_Player/.github/ISSUE_TEMPLATE/new-feature-request.md

 ---

-**Is your feature request related to a problem or a new project idea?
-Please describe.**
+**Please describe the new feature here:**
-A clear and precise description of your desired feature is.
-Ex. ..
+A clear and precise description of your desired feature

-**Describe the solution you'd like**
-A clear and concise description of what you want to achieve.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Anything additional you want to tell us**
+**Anything additional you want to tell us?**